Sticky Learning ® Lunches. Daily 1pm. Free. 30-mins. Soft Skills Trg.

 Training Course Duration

 At this time, MBM no longer offers 1 day courses due to their limited effect.

-Our Sticky Learning ® unique training method enables Learners to learn more, learn more quickly, and learn more easily.
+Our Sticky Learning ® unique training method enables Learners to learn more, learn more quickly, and as a result, learn more easily.
 Sticky Learning ® is a key part of the 4 month training course consisting of pre-work, Learning To Learn 1/2 day training course, a Foundation day training course, an embedding day, and an Advanced 1 day training course (6 months after the Foundation training course).

 In between the Foundation training course and the Advanced training course, the Learner will be challenged to complete ‘Sticky Pieces’, which appeals to the 70:20:10 learning model.
 These are desk based activities that help the Learner to change their behaviour long term by identifying a habit that they wish to adopt to subsequently embed the new skill.

 The Learner is also given: